Phitsanulok Phitsanulok Province, Thailand Travel Guide

 The food stalls and riverside dining scenes offer wonderful photo opportunities.

 Always check for fresh ingredients at street food stalls.
-Look for places with high local traffic for good quality and taste.
+Look for spots with high traffic in the town for good quality and taste.